DSHydro/HLS-SCA/README.md

 ## Tools used in this Project/References
 Environment
-* [Cryocloud](https://book.cryointhecloud.com/content/Getting_Started.html): Builtin environment to access and manipulate data.
+* [Cryocloud](https://book.cryointhecloud.com/content/Getting_Started.html): Built-in environment to access and manipulate data.

 Tutorials
 * [2021 Cloud Hackathon](https://nasa-openscapes.github.io/2021-Cloud-Hackathon/tutorials/): Tutorial on data access helps to build baseline model codes.
 We primarily used tutorials 2 (to collect relevant links), 4 (to set up NASA Earthdata access), and 5 (extracting .tif files from links collected in tutorial 2).